Texas Residency (In State)

-A copy of your permanent (laminated) Texas Driver's License, which is at least 12 months old.
+- A copy of your permanent (laminated) Texas Driver's License, which is at least 12 months old.

-A valid Texas Voter Registration Card, which is at least 12 months old.
+- A valid Texas Voter Registration Card, which is at least 12 months old.

-A letter from your employer(s) on company letterhead, verifying employment in Texas for at least twelve months prior to registration.
+- A letter from your employer(s) on company letterhead, verifying employment in Texas for at least twelve months prior to registration.

-A copy of a lease agreement in your name for at least 12 months prior to registration.
+- A copy of a lease agreement in your name for at least 12 months prior to registration.

-A copy of a property deed and/or current tax statement showing residency for at least 12 months prior to registration.
+- A copy of a property deed and/or current tax statement showing residency for at least 12 months prior to registration.

 - Other documentation which would prove residency in Texas for at least 12 months prior to registration.

 Tuition is determined on an individual basis after complete documentation is submitted and reviewed by the Admissions Office.

 you should follow the steps above to establish state residency.
 Your resident card must be presented with your application.

 If you are a minor, or are claimed as a dependent on your parent/legal guardian's federal income, you may provide the information listed above in their name.

 or on your ownership of property subject to the Community College Ad Valorem Tax.
 (The boundaries of Dallas County are the boundaries of the Dallas County Community College District).

 tuition rate.
 If you move outside of Dallas County on or before a semester's certification date, you must pay the additional (out-of-district) tuition rate.

 To establish in-district residency, you must present a permanent (laminated) Texas Driver's License in your name showing your correct Dallas County address OR one of the following:

-A current lease agreement in your name at the correct Dallas County address.
+- A current lease agreement in your name at the correct Dallas County address.

-A current Texas Voter Registration Card listing your correct Dallas County address.
+- A current Texas Voter Registration Card listing your correct Dallas County address.

-A current automobile registration showing your correct Dallas address.
+- A current automobile registration showing your correct Dallas address.

-A copy of a current deed and/or property tax statement showing ownership of Dallas County property.
+- A copy of a current deed and/or property tax statement showing ownership of Dallas County property.

-Printed checks showing your correct Dallas County address.
+- Printed checks showing your correct Dallas County address.

-Business or official correspondence at your correct Dallas County address (i.e., utility bills, telephone bills, billing statements from department stores or credit agencies, etc.).
+- Business or official correspondence at your correct Dallas County address (i.e., utility bills, telephone bills, billing statements from department stores or credit agencies, etc.).

 *Be aware that Dallas County limits and Dallas city limits ARE NOT the same.
 It is entirely possible to live outside Dallas County yet still have a Dallas city address.